God Save the King: New Zealand

-"God Save the King" was the sole official national anthem until 1977 when "God Defend New Zealand" was added as a second.
+New Zealand inherited "God Save the King" as its anthem, which served as the sole national anthem until 1977, when "God Defend New Zealand" was introduced as a second.
 Since then, "God Save the King" is most often only played when the sovereign, governor-general or other member of the Royal Family is present, or on some occasions such as Anzac Day.
 The Māori-language version was written by Edward Marsh Williams under the title, "E te atua tohungia te kuini".

 There is a special New Zealand verse in English which was once commonly sung to replace the second and third verses:

 Lyrics in Māori

-All verses of "God Save the King" have been translated into Māori.
+All verses of "God Save the King" have been translated into the Māori language.
 The first verse is shown below:

 Rhodesia

 When Rhodesia issued its Unilateral Declaration of Independence from the UK on 11 November 1965, it did so while still maintaining loyalty to Queen Elizabeth II as the Rhodesian head of state, despite the non-recognition of the Rhodesian government by the United Kingdom and the United Nations; "God Save the Queen" therefore remained the Rhodesian national anthem.
 This was supposed to demonstrate the continued allegiance of the Rhodesian people to the monarch, but the retention in Rhodesia of a song so associated with the UK while the two countries were at loggerheads regarding its constitutional status caused Rhodesian state occasions to have "a faintly ironic tone", in the words of The Times.
-Nevertheless, "God Save the Queen" remained Rhodesia's national anthem until March 1970, when the country formally declared itself a republic.
+Nevertheless, "God Save the Queen" remained Rhodesia's national anthem until March 1970, when it formally declared itself a republic.
 "Rise, O Voices of Rhodesia" was adopted in its stead in 1974 and remained in use until the country returned to the UK's control in December 1979.
 Since the internationally recognised independence of the Republic of Zimbabwe in April 1980, "God Save the King" has had no official status there.